somar0/Crossbar-Design/README.md

 ## Design Model:

 ### pkg.vhdl

-      the configuration component where we define the input, weights and threshold matrices's sizes and where we change the configurations; (m, n) the number of (columns, XNORs) in the the crossbar array
+      Configuration component where we define the input, weights and threshold matrices's sizes and where we change the configurations; (m, n) the number of (columns, XNORs) in the the crossbar array

 ### controller.vhdl
-      to control the data flow between the components
+      Controller to control the data flow between the components

 ### weights_rom.vhdl & data_rom.vhdl & threshold_rom.vhdl
       ROMs to store the three matrices's values